tchaase/tchaase.github.io/about.md

 # Welcome!
 <!--author-->

-For my PhD I am working with MEG data, trying to investigate what all the fuss about oscillatory activity during sleep is about.
-For this, I am also *trying* to apply machine learning techniques.
+For my PhD, I'm investigating the role of oscillatory activity in sleep using MEG data.
+We are also *trying* to apply machine learning techniques for this to further our understanding of such activity.